 “I know there’s that risk,” I admitted.
 “And Sirius joined, and he could…” I stopped, not wanting to even consider that possibility.
 “The thing is, it’s not only about Charlotte.
 It’s about the whole wizarding world.
 We have to help save what we still have.”

 “I’m not saying that I don’t want to help,” Mandy insisted.
 “I want it all to be over too.
 But… I’ve been thinking about this a lot lately, because of my parents: I want to help Muggle-borns escape the war and get away.
 Or I can keep people out of the Death Eaters to begin with.
-Then while you’re out there bringing down the Death Eaters he’s got, no more can join.
 I’m just not cut out for fighting like that – I’m getting better at Defence, but I’m still rubbish.
 There has to be a place for people behind the scenes.”

 “How are you going to do that?”
 I asked.
 “Keep people out of the Death Eaters, I mean.”